 In today’s dynamic downhole environments, operators require intelligent solutions to help them get the most out of their artificial lift strategy.
 ESPs play an important role in the production of oil and gas from unconventional resources, and precise equipment sizing is a key factor for ensuring long-term success.
 Whether producers have a target ESP lifespan for their application or adhere to a “run it until it fails” approach, right-sizing these systems to achieve the target production and minimize electrical costs is critical to shortening the payback on each well.

 So what are the issues that make artificial lift sizing for horizontal wells so much more challenging than other applications?
-There are 3 main obstacles that application engineers have to take into account when projecting ESP performance in unconventional applications.
+There are 3 main obstacles that application engineers have to take into account when projecting system performance and conducting ESP sizing for unconventional applications.

 - Production decline